ping-payments/ping_python_sdk/doc/api_resources/payments_api/merchant.md

 ### 404

-Merchants could not be found.
+Merchant could not be found.

 The given `merchant_id` could not be found.